A novel contains many building blocks. And one of the tiniest building blocks are scenes.

 You can use beautiful symbols that correspond with the genre of your book.
-There are many such icons on Creative Market.

 Personally, I prefer my scene breaks to be minimalist.
 So I’ll just leave an empty line in between the two scenes.
 The first paragraph of the next scene will have no indent while the second paragraph onward will have an indent again.

 Or you can use the common three asterisks (***).
 It’s also simple and effective.

 Note that this is very simple formatting.
 If you require complex formatting or a gorgeous book interior layout, there are many freelancers providing such book formatting and layout services on Fiverr.
 You can also hire top-rated professionals from Fiverr Pro who are hand-vetted for stellar quality and service.

 When To End A Scene?
 When To Start A New Scene?

 When you change to a new location, you can start a new scene.
 For example, one scene at home and the next scene at school.